cylonid/NativeAlphaForAndroid/README.md

 A: No. As stated, this app relies on the system built-in Android WebView in order to display the website.
 For privacy reasons, you can opt to use alternative webviews such as [Bromite](https://www.bromite.org/system_web_view) on rooted phones.
 Always make sure to use to most recent version of any WebView implementation you use!

+*Q: Why isn't the sandbox feature enabled by default?*

+A: The sandboxing approach is recommended for specific usage rather than general usage because it can limit the performance of the application and increase the disk usage.
+Therefore, use it for privacy-invasive websites or websites where you want to be logged in twice, but not for any website just because you can.

 *Q: Why is it not possible to find an icon for a certain website?*

 A: This problem can occur due to multiple reasons.
 In most cases, the website does not offer a high-resolution icon.
 If you are a website maintainer and your website icon cannot be found, look at [RealFaviconGenerator](https://realfavicongenerator.net) for further information.
 If you think it should work, feel free to post the URL and I will look into it.